-John V. N. Granger, 1970, founded the Airbone Systems Laboratory, which researched and developed antennas, microwave components and systems, and aircraft navigation among other things.
+John V. N. Granger, IEEE President, 1970, founded the Airbone Systems Laboratory, which researched and developed antennas, microwave components and systems, and aircraft navigation among other things.

 Dr. John Granger's childhood interest in radios and electronics led to his pioneering career in radio engineering.
 He obtained his B.A. in mathematics and physics from Cornell College and his Ph.D. in applied physics from Harvard University.
 To some degree, his graduate work was disrupted by World War II.
 Granger worked at Harvard's Cruft Laboratory and began specializing in antennas.
 In 1942 he taught pre-radar school at Harvard and then transferred to the radio Research Lab.
 In 1944 he traveled to England as a technical observer for the NDRC Division 15 with the U. S. Forces in Europe.
 In that capacity he worked in the American-British Laboratory and helped develop technology used in the Normandy Invasion.